- Outbreak Information

 - Any person wishing to obtain immunity (protection)

 - State Public Health Lab

-Since September 2017, the Missouri Department of Health and Local Public Health Agencies (LPHAs) have received increased reports of hepatitis A linked to an ongoing outbreak in Southeast Missouri.
-As of June 15 2018, 125 confirmed cases of hepatitis A virus infection have been linked to the outbreak; the majority being reported in Butler County.
+Since September 2017, the Missouri Department of Health and Local Public Health Agencies (LPHAs) have received increased reports of hepatitis A linked to an ongoing outbreak in Missouri.
+As of March 14, 2020, 697 cases of hepatitis A virus infection have been linked to the outbreak.
 No common sources of food, beverages, or drugs have been identified as a potential source of the infection.
 Transmission appears to be through direct person-to-person spread.
-Based on current information, persons who use injection and non-injection illicit drugs and/or are homeless are at increased risk for hepatitis A during this outbreak.
+Based on current information, persons who use injection and non-injection illicit drugs are at increased risk for hepatitis A during this outbreak.
 Several other states are also experiencing similar outbreaks of hepatitis A. Public health officials in Missouri continue working to identify cases and their contacts, provide education, and to provide vaccination of close contacts to cases and others identified to be at increased risk for hepatitis A infection.

-Missouri Hepatitis A Outbreak-Associated Cases, Hospitalizations, and Deaths as of June 15, 2018
+Missouri Hepatitis A Outbreak-Associated Cases, Hospitalizations and Deaths as of March 14, 2020

 *The data provided are provisional and subject to change.